 During a Heat Health Emergency, it’s important to check on loved ones, neighbors, and pets and look out for each other.
 When daytime temperatures reach the 90s or triple digits and are accompanied by high humidity for two or more days, dehydration, heat exhaustion, and heatstroke can happen.
 If you think someone is having a medical emergency, call 911.

 Remember, during hot weather, NEVER leave children and pets unattended in vehicles under any circumstances.
-Car interiors can reach lethal temperatures very quickly; It takes only two minutes for a car to reach unsafe temperatures.
+Car interiors can reach lethal temperatures very quickly; it takes only two minutes for a car to reach unsafe temperatures.

 A Heat Health Emergency and related weather and emergency information is announced on the City’s website and through the City’s free mass notification system, ReadyPhiladelphia.
 Sign up for free text alerts by texting READYPHILA to 888-777 or customize your free text or email alerts for alerts and locations important to you by visiting the Office of Emergency Management’s website.